Russia is failing, Ukraine is succeeding, says US’s Blinken

 That discussion will look at battlefield updates from the ground, additional security assistance for Ukraine and longer-term defence needs in Europe, including how to step up military production to fill gaps caused by the war in Ukraine, officials said.
 More than 20 nations are expected to send representatives to the meeting.

-The Ukrainian officials participating are Mr Zelensky, Foreign Affairs Minister Dmytro Kuleba, Defence Minister Olexiy Reznikov, Ambassador Oskana Markarova, presidential administration head Andriy Yermak, chief of defence Valerii Zaluzhnyi, and Andrii Sybiya from Mr Zelensky’s office.
+The Ukrainian officials participating are Mr Zelenskyy, Foreign Affairs Minister Dmytro Kuleba, Defence Minister Olexiy Reznikov, Ambassador Oskana Markarova, presidential administration head Andriy Yermak, chief of defence Valerii Zaluzhnyi, and Andrii Sybiya from Mr Zelenskyy’s office.

 Representing the United States in addition to Mr Blinken and Mr Austin were State Department deputy chief of staff Tom Sullivan, senior military assistant Lieutenant General Randy George and Deputy Assistant Defence Secretary Laura Cooper.